 You probably have a LinkedIn profile — 500 million people around the world do.
 Unlike Facebook, LinkedIn isn’t for sharing videos of the funny tricks your dog does… it’s more business-minded intended to help employers find employees, and vice-versa, introduce freelancers and clients who can work together, and foster business partnerships and deals.
 These are, for the most part, professional and serious people.
 That helps you narrow down your target for your LinkedIn in and of itself.
 It’s also a handy place to get the latest news and trends in any given industry.

-LinkedIn ads are especially powerful for companies in business-to-business, or B2B, industries like software, manufacturing, and more… as well as those companies or even individual entrepreneurs who provide services to businesses like consulting, business coaching, and more.
+LinkedIn ads are especially powerful for companies in business-to-business, or B2B, industries like software, manufacturing, and more… as well as those companies or even individual entrepreneurs who provide services to businesses like consulting, business coaching, speaking, workshops and more.

 This network is a great place for businesses to advertise their products, services, special events, conferences, webinars, and more in front of a targeted audience.
 Your ads get in front of people who are actually interested.
 One thing about LinkedIn is that it is very useful for generating leads.
 Unlike Facebook surfers — most LinkedIn users aren’t ready to buy right then.
 So you get their contact information and follow up for the sale later.
 That said, you can still make direct sales through LinkedIn — it could work for your niche.

 You can get started in setting up and getting your LinkedIn ads live in minutes.
 It’s an easy and painless process.